Tekdirfan/Matching-Algorithms/README.md

 #### Utilitarian Stable Matching

 The Utilitarian Stable Matching algorithm focuses on maximizing the total utility (or satisfaction) of all participants.
 It seeks to produce a socially optimal matching where the sum of everyone's satisfaction is maximized.

+### Linear Programming Algorithms without Stability Constraint

+#### Egalitarian  Matching

+The Egalitarian Matching algorithm, implemented using linear programming, finds a matching that minimizes the total dissatisfaction (or rank) across all participants.
+It seeks to produce the most "fair" matching without stability constraint.

+#### Nash Welfare Matching

+The Nash Welfare Matching algorithm aims to maximize the product of the utilities (or satisfaction) of all participants in the matching.
+It is a fairness criterion that balances equity and efficiency in matching outcomes without stability constraint.

+#### Sex-Equal Matching

+The Sex-Equal Matching algorithm seeks to balance the satisfaction between two groups (e.g., men and women) in the matching process.
+It ensures that both sides have similar outcomes in terms of ranks and preferences without stability constraint.

+#### Utilitarian Stable Matching

+The Utilitarian Matching algorithm focuses on maximizing the total utility (or satisfaction) of all participants.
+It seeks to produce a socially optimal matching where the sum of everyone's satisfaction is maximized without stability constraint.

 ## Contributing